aws-samples/speedup-llm-inference-with-medusa-framework-on-amazon-sagemaker/README.md

 high-quality machine learning (ML) models.
 Running Medusa framework on Amazon SageMaker AI would allow you to quickly scale up your Medusa model training process as the service handles heavy lifting of infrastructure provisioning for you.
 Furthermore, you can leverage Amazon SageMaker AI real-time endpoints with [Text Generation Inference (TGI)](https://github.com/huggingface/text-generation-inference) container to run scalably your inference server with Medusa inference speed-ups.

-For more details on and step-by-step instructions please refer to accompanying blog post [TODO: add link].

 ## Getting started